1

 Supreme Leader Kim Jong Un

-What does persecution look like in North Korea?
+What is persecution like in North korea?

 What changed this year?